Particle Simulation Software

 - General polyhedron

-Freud is a group effort in Glotzer group that I have contributed to heavily.
+Freud is a group effort in Glotzer group that I have contributed to.
 It is a collection of common data analysis tools written in C++ for performance and wrapped in python to enable flexible workflows through scripting.
-It can load various file formats and compute.
+Here is a list of a few of the quantities Freud can compute:

 - Radial distribution function